10th Avenue Bridge

 The 10th Avenue Bridge crosses the Mississippi River near downtown Minneapolis, Minnesota and also in proximity to the University of Minnesota.
-The bridge historically was called the Cedar Avenue Bridge from days prior to the construction of the I-35W bridge when it connected to Cedar Ave.
-The bridge connects 10th Avenue Southeast, on the east side of the Mississippi River to 19th Avenue South, on the west side.
-The Seven Corners area of the Cedar-Riverside, Minneapolis neighborhood is at the south end of the bridge.
+The bridge was historically referred to as the Cedar Avenue Bridge in the days prior to the construction of the I-35W Mississippi River bridge when it connected to Cedar Ave.
+The bridge connects 10th Avenue Southeast, on the east side of the Mississippi River, to 19th Avenue South on the west side.
+The Seven Corners area of the Cedar-Riverside, Minneapolis neighborhood is at the southern end of the bridge.
 The downstream end of the lower Saint Anthony Falls lock and dam extends under the bridge.
-The historic Southeast Steam Plant is also nearby.
+The historic Southeast Steam Plant is also located nearby.

-The bridge is considered the crowning achievement of Minneapolis city engineer Kristoffer Olsen Oustad, who was one of four prominent Norwegian-American men who designed major structures in the region.
+The bridge is considered the crowning achievement of Minneapolis city engineer Kristoffer Olsen Oustad, one of four prominent Norwegian-American men who designed major structures in the region.

+In April 2025, the Minnesota Senate unanimously agreed to dedicate the bridge in honor of deceased Minnesota Senate Majority Leader Kari Dziedzic.
+It was officially dedicated to Dziedzic during a ceremony on October 1 2025.